New York City Permanent Makeup Studio and Training

-Mish Brows – NYC
+Mish Aesthetics – NYC

 Her passion for makeup artistry and helping women has developed into a fulfilling career.

 Mish is always learning new permanent makeup techniques and studying how to achieve the most natural looks.
 Mish’s work is important to her and she is committed to helping her clients look their best.
 She is committed to helping others start their career in permanent makeup and holds trainings at her studio monthly.

 High Quality Pigment